Andrés Gimeno

 Andrés Gimeno Tolaguera (3 August 1937 – 9 October 2019) was a Spanish tennis player.
-His greatest achievement came in 1972, when he won the French Open and became the oldest first-time Grand Slam champion in the Open era at 34 years of age.
+His greatest achievement came in 1972, when he won the French Open and became the oldest first-time major champion in the Open Era at 34 years of age.

 Early years

 Andrés came from a family which loved tennis, and his father Esteban supported his efforts to play the game.
 Esteban had been a good tennis player and he became Andres' coach.
 They practiced at Real Club de Tenis Barcelona.
 At an early age Andres started to become a really good tennis player, winning some important tournaments in his region.
 At age sixteen, he won the U-18 Championship of Spain.
 In 1954, he won the Championship of Spain in the doubles category playing with Juan Manuel Couder.
 At the same time, he stopped studying to focus on his tennis career.

 He was not only a successful tennis player in Spain, but also represented his country throughout Europe.
 He played in the Galea's Cup, the European Championship U21, and won it in 1956 and 1957.
 He was the runner-up in 1958.
 After that, he decided to go to Australia to play with the man who was considered the best tennis coach in the world, Harry Hopman.
 He improved his tennis level and soon, he had two important victories in the championships in Perth and in Sydney.